Websites have been around for 20+ years, hasn’t cost been pretty well settled by now?

 - Server configuration

-- Responsive design (to fit tablets and phones)
+- Responsive design (to fit 4k TVs, tablets, and phones)

 - Performance testing

-As we’ve already discovered, Google doesn’t care if your website is “stunning”, whatever that means.
+Google doesn’t care if your website is “stunning”, so let’s drop that idea entirely.
+Google only cares about satisfying search intent.

-The bar has been raised by intense online competition and quickly-moving technology — there’s a real need for specialists.
+The bottom line is that the bar has been raised by intense online competition and fast-moving technology — there’s a compelling need for specialists to get the results you expect.

 The Website Creation Process